dougbutner/web-4/README.md

 ## What is Web 4?

-Web 4 is a set of ideas and practices that allow provable democracy in any system; technical, social, or economic.
-Web 4 is built on top of Web 3, while
+Web 4 is a set of ideas and practices that allow integration of **provable democracy in any system**; technical, social, economic, or otherwise.
+Web 4 is **built on top of Web 3** while being **fundamentally different** and providing enough benefit to warrant being

 Before we define web 4 fully, we must look briefly at the concepts of web 1, web 2, and web 3.